Support with finances

 Information about financial entitlement for kinship carers

-If the child or young person does require to be cared for by the Local Authority and moves into foster care, then the fostering allowances would be paid to the carer at the appropriate rate.
+If a child or young person needs to be cared for by the local authority and enters foster care, the foster carer will receive a fostering allowance at the appropriate rate.